eth-educators/eth-docker/README.md

 - [Nimbus Dashboard JSON](https://raw.githubusercontent.com/status-im/nimbus-eth2/master/grafana/beacon_nodes_Grafana_dashboard.json)
 - [Teku Dashboard](https://grafana.com/api/dashboards/12199/revisions/1/download)

-- Connect to http://YOURSERVERIP:3000/, log in as admin/admin, set a new password
+Connect to http://YOURSERVERIP:3000/, log in as admin/admin, and set a new password.
+> Grafana runs over http without encryption, which is not secure.
+Do not expose the Grafana port to the Internet.
+You can
+> use [SSH tunneling](https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/) to reach Grafana securely over the Internet.

-In order to load Dashboards for other clients, follow these instructions
+In order to load other Dashboards, follow these instructions.

-- Import a Dashboard.
-Click on the + icon on the left, choose "Import".
-Copy/paste JSON code from one of the client dashboard links below (click anywhere inside the page the link gets you to, use Ctrl-a to select all and Ctrl-C to copy), click "Load", choose the "prometheus" data source you just configured, click "Import".
+- Click on the + icon on the left, choose "Import".
+- Copy/paste JSON code from the Raw github page of the Dashboard you chose - click anywhere inside the page, use Ctrl-A to select all and Ctrl-C to copy
+- Click "Load"
+- If prompted for a data source choose the "prometheus" data source
+- Click "Import".

 ## Step 9: Autostart the client on boot